 The Ad Valorem Division also assists the county assessors with their mapping efforts.
 Each county is mandated to map its entire county.
 To facilitate this, the Mapping Section of the Ad Valorem Division provides training in various mapping software titles, on-site visits, and data from the latest sources.

 Any specific mapping requests should be directed towards the county assessors' offices.
-If they cannot help you, please feel free to contact the Ad Valorem Division's Mapping Specialist, Troy Frazier at (405) 319-8200 or by e-mail.
+If they cannot help you, please feel free to contact the Ad Valorem Division's Mapping Specialist, Steve Oliver at (405) 319-8200 or by e-mail.